Newsletter of the Proportional Representation Society of Australia

 The ALP Government had also tried, in accord with its recently adopted party policy, to legislate for PR for the Legislative Council rather than maintaining its earlier goal of abolishing that chamber, but its bills for PR there were also rejected by the Upper House.
 Those PR bills for Upper House polls unfortunately not only incorporated all the undesirable features that make the stage-managed Senate-style PR much inferior to Hare-Clark PR from the voters' point of view, but also added a more serious defect, whereby it was proposed that casual vacancies should be explicitly filled by party nomination.

-Legislative Council.
-The policy is for each house to have a General Election
+Council.
+The policy is for each house to have a

-for the Upper House, and from 88 to 85 for the Lower House.
-The 35 Upper
+Upper House, and from 88 to 85 for the Lower House.

 The results of the General Election on 13th June 1998 for all 89 seats in Queensland's Legislative Assembly have understandably produced strong reactions, some of approval and some of disapproval, to the surprising success of Mrs Pauline Hanson's One Nation Party.
 That the party has made Australian history by being the first party founded by a woman to win seats in an Australian Parliament, and furthermore that it has done so on a scale of some significance, in a Lower House with a winner-take-all electoral system, is an aspect that has been lost in the general all-round shock.